Quantum Circuits Reproduce Experimental Two-dimensional Many-body Localization Transition Point

 where the lattice sites are labeled by $i = (x,y)$. $c^\dagger_{i,\mu},\, c_{i,\mu}$ are fermionic creation and annihilation operators with spin-$z$ component $\mu = \uparrow, \downarrow$, and $n_{i,\mu} = c^\dagger_{i,\mu}c_{i,\mu}$ is the particle number operator.
 Using the experimental model parameters, we set $\beta_x = 0.721$ and $\beta_y = 0.693$, and the on-site interaction strength to $V = 5J$. $\Delta$ is the disorder strength; experimentally the MBL phase was observed above the critical disorder strength $\Delta_c^\mr{exp} = 9 \pm 0.5 J$.

 In our computational approach, we consider multiple disorder realizations of a $10\times 10$ system with periodic boundary conditions to emulate the properties of the experimental system in the center of the optical trap.
 To produce different disorder realizations, we shift the quasi-periodic potential by a random amount, i.e. we use the potential $\Delta[\cos(2\pi(\beta_x x + \delta x))+\cos(2\pi(\beta_y y + \delta y ))]$ with $\delta x , \delta y \in [0,1)$ drawn from a uniform distribution, where we keep the same choices for different $\Delta$.
-We use a two-layer quantum circuit $\tilde U$ with the same architecture as in Ref.~\cite{2DMBL}, cf. Fig.~\ref{fig:circuit}a.
-The constituting unitaries generally act on patches of $\ell \times \ell$ sites.
-Here, we choose $\ell = 2$ and restrict the unitaries to be real and to preserve particle number (as the overall Hamiltonian does), which also ensures they have even parity.
-In order to optimize them, we fermionize the algorithm described in Ref.~\cite{2DMBL}, which requires minimizing the cost function
+We introduce the variational quantum circuit $\tilde U$, which is composed of smaller unitary operators arranged in two layers, as depicted in Fig.~\ref{fig:circuit}a.
+The small unitaries each act on $2\times 2$ patches of sites and are restricted to be real and to preserve particle number (as the overall Hamiltonian does), which also ensures they have even parity.